 Packing is challenging, and packing for a month or more abroad is down right daunting.
-There is no one way or perfect way to pack but there are a loooot of things that you definitely do not need.
-At Behere, we often get asked about the do’s and dont’s of packing for longer term trips.
-This seasoned traveller shared with us all the things she did not need while living abroad, and how you can pack more efficiently for longer stints abroad.
+There is no one way or perfect way to pack but there are a lot of things that you won’t need.
+At Behere, we often get asked about the do’s and dont’s of packing for long-term trips.
+So, this seasoned traveller shared with us all the things she didn’t need while living abroad – and how you can pack more efficiently for long stints abroad.

 Guest Post by Alexis Snell

-“I have counted 34 things in my suitcase that I did not need while abroad.
+“I have counted 34 things in my suitcase that I didn’t need while traveling.

 Now, some of these things are tiny(like necklaces), but let’s be honest – no matter how many times you pack, you always end up with at least a handful of unnecessary things.
 Don’t worry, I won’t bombard you with another ‘here-is-what-I-packed’ list because there are thousands out there if you’re looking for a checklist.

-Instead, here are some of the things I definitely didn’t need:
+Instead, here are some of the things I definitely did not need:

 1) Clothes I don’t even like